mne-tools/mne-python/doc/glossary.rst

         class.

     morphing
-        Morphing refers to the operation of transfering source estimates from one anatomy to another.
+        Morphing refers to the operation of transferring source estimates from one anatomy to another.
 It is commonly referred as realignment in fMRI literature.
 This operation is necessary for group studies.
         See :ref:`sphx_glr_auto_tutorials_plot_morph_data.py` for more details.